Nebukam/mkfont/docs/_sources/about.md

 </div></div>
 ---

-I made **MkFont** as a way to easily export font out of SVG files.
+I made **MkFont** as a way to easily tweak and build fonts out of SVG files.
-There are tons of tools out there that do similar things, even fully fledged glyph editors; but nothing in between.
+There are tons of tools out there that do similar things, from CLI tools to awesome glyph editors; but nothing in between.
 {: .fs-6 .fw-300 }
 **MkFont attempts to fill the gap.**
 {: .fs-6 .fw-300 }